Aiven-Labs/demo-open-search-node-js/README.rst

-Hands-on material for session on how to start working with OpenSearch and NodeJS
+Hands-on material for session on how to start working with OpenSearch® and NodeJS
 ================================================================================

-This repository contains code examples from articles `how to write search queries with OpenSearch and NodeJS <https://developer.aiven.io/docs/products/opensearch/howto/opensearch-and-nodejs.html>`_ and `how to use aggregations with OpenSearch and NodeJS <https://developer.aiven.io/docs/products/opensearch/howto/opensearch-aggregations-and-nodejs.html>`_.
+This repository contains code examples from articles `how to write search queries with OpenSearch® and NodeJS <https://developer.aiven.io/docs/products/opensearch/howto/opensearch-and-nodejs.html>`_ and `how to use aggregations with OpenSearch and NodeJS <https://developer.aiven.io/docs/products/opensearch/howto/opensearch-aggregations-and-nodejs.html>`_.

 Prerequisites
 -------------

 To run examples from this repository you'll need:

-1. An OpenSearch cluster.
+1. An OpenSearch® cluster.
 You can `set it up manually <https://opensearch.org/downloads.html>`_ or you can use a fully managed service, such as `Aiven for OpenSearch <https://aiven.io/opensearch>`_.
 2. NodeJS and npm.
 If you don’t have NodeJS or npm installed, follow `these instructions <https://docs.npmjs.com/downloading-and-installing-node-js-and-npm>`_.

 Running locally